Mental health refers to our emotional, psychological, and social well-being. Basically, it is all about how people think, feel, and behave.

-Mental health also helps determine how we handle stress, relate to others and make choices.
-Mental health is important at every stage of life, from childhood and adolescence through to adulthood.
+Our mental health can also help influence how we handle stress, relate to others and make choices.

 Here is a list of some feelings and behaviours which can be an early warning sign that you might be struggling with your mental health.
 Don't worry, there's lots of help available.